Davidsonity/Chicago-Data-Insights/README.md

 ## Project Overview

 This project involves analyzing three datasets related to Chicago: Socioeconomic Indicators in Chicago, Chicago Public Schools, and Chicago Crime Data.
-The goal is to gain insights and make data-driven decisions based on the analysis of these datasets.
+The project begins by establishing a connection to the database using the `ibm_db_sa` module.
+Once the connection is established, SQL queries are executed to solve a series of problems.

 ## Repository Contents